Experimentation panel experimentation-panel

 Setting Definition

-Normalizing Metric The basis (People, Sessions, or Events) on which a test runs.
-For example, a test may compare the conversion rates of several variations where Conversion rate is calculated as Conversions per session or Conversions per person.
+Normalizing metric The basis (People, Sessions, or Events) on which a test runs.
+For example, a test may compare the conversion rates of several variations where Conversion rate is calculated as Page View

 The Experimentation panel returns a rich set of data and visualizations to help you better understand how your experiments are performing.
-At the top of the panel, a summary line is provided to remind you of the panel settings you selected.
-At any time, you can edit the panel by clicking the edit pencil at the top right.
+At the top of the panel, summary change visualizations are provided to remind you of the panel settings you selected.
+At any time, you can edit the panel by selecting the edit pencil at the top right.

-For each success metric you selected, one freeform table and one conversion rate trend is shown.
+For each success metric you selected, a freeform table visualization and a conversion rate line visualization are shown.

 The Experimentation output showing one freeform table and one conversion rate trend.